 - 1. Agah provided a DSA regulations update regarding IR A-22 and IR A-9 for School Site Improvements and Project Exception.
 Even if a project is a DSA "exempt", it still needs to comply with Title 24 and CA Building Code regardless of project size to avoid any liability and comply with the State codes. - 2.
-FPD is the point of contact with DSA and should be involved in any new project at the college regardless of funding source. - 3.
-There is an expedited way for DSA review by the State Chancellor's office for projects impacted by COVID-19, or any new projects that need to come online because of COVID-19.
-The project has to be justified as an emergency project due to COVID-19.
+FPD is the point of contact with DSA and should be involved in any new project under DSA purview at the college regardless of funding source.